Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods: Query Complexity of PROP1

+Next, we prove that the allocation output by Algorithm~\ref{alg:prop1_general} is always PROP1.
+The high-level idea is that if a bundle $B_j$ is allocated to one agent $i\in Q$, then $B_j$ is PROP1 to agent $i$.
+For any other agent $k\in Q$ not receiving any bundle, $u_k(B_j)$ is less than the proportional share of $u_i(P)$ since there exists no edge between $k$ and $B_j$.
+Thus, she still can get a PROP1 bundle in the following allocation.

-\begin{lemma} The allocation returned by Algorithm~\ref{alg:prop1_general} is PROP1. \end{lemma} \begin{proof} First, each agent will receive a bundle through our algorithm.
-In each iteration of the `while' loop, the matched agents in set $\bar{Z}$ can receive a bundle as Lemma~\ref{lem:prop1_hall_marriage}.
-Further, from $|\bar{Z}|>0$, at least one agent is matched to a bundle in the iteration.
+First, we prove that each agent will receive a bundle when Algorithm~\ref{alg:prop1_general} terminates.
+In each iteration of the ``while'' loop, each matched agent in set $\bar{Z}$ receives a bundle and is subsequently removed from the agent set $Q$.
+Since $|\bar{Z}|>0$, at least one agent is matched to a bundle in each iteration.
+Therefore, every agent is guaranteed to receive a bundle.

-Second, we show each agent's bundle is PROP1 by induction.
-For each agent in $\bar{Z}$ that receives a bundle from the matching in the first iteration, she thinks the bundle is PROP1 as \texttt{PROP1-PROP-Subroutine} outputs `yes'.
-For each agent in $Z$ that does not receive any bundle, she thinks the value of each matched bundle in $\bar{\Gamma}(Z)$ is less than her proportional value among the whole item set, otherwise, the subroutine will output `yes' and the bundle will belong to $\Gamma(Z)$, hence, cannot be matched.
+Then, we prove by induction that each agent's allocated bundle satisfies PROP1.
+For agents in $\bar{Z}$ who receives bundles from the matching in the first iteration, their allocated bundles are PROP1 since \PropOracle outputs ``yes''.
+For agents in $Z$ that do not receive any bundles, the value of each matched bundle in $\bar{\Gamma}(Z)$ is less than their proportional value over the whole item set.
+This is because \PropOracle outputs ``no'', and such bundles belong to $\Gamma(Z)$ and, therefore, cannot be matched.
 We then consider an agent $i$ who is matched in the $k$-th iteration ($k>1$).
-Denote by $n_k$ the number of all the unmatched agents before the $k$-th iteration and $V_k$ the total value of all the unallocated items before the $k$-th iteration under valuation function $u_i$.
-Similar to the above analysis, agent $i$ receives a PROP1 bundle $A_i$ with respect to $n_k$ and $V_k$, and she thinks the bundles allocated in $(k-1)$-th iteration is less than $\frac{V_{k-1}}{n_{k-1}}$.
-This leads to,
+Denote by $n_k$ the number of unmatched agents before the $k$-th iteration and denote by $V_k$ the total value of unallocated items before the $k$-th iteration under valuation function $u_i$.
+Similar to the above analysis, agent $i$ receives a PROP1 bundle $A_i$ with respect to $n_k$ and $V_k$, and she thinks each bundle allocated in $(k-1)$-th iteration is less than $V_{k-1}/n_{k-1}$.
+This leads to that there exists $g$ such that

-which indicates $A_i$ also satisfies PROP1 to agent $i$ in the $(k-1)$-th iteration.
-Repeating this process, we can conclude $u_i(A_i\cup\{g\})\ge \frac{1}{n}$, hence, the lemma holds. \end{proof}
+which indicates $A_i$ is also PROP1 to agent $i$ in the $(k-1)$-th iteration.
+Repeating this process, we can conclude that $u_i(A_i\cup\{g\})\ge 1/n$, thereby completing the induction step.